Bi-exactness of relatively hyperbolic groups: Introduction

 \section{Introduction}

-Bi-exactness is an analytic property of groups defined by Ozawa in \cite{Oz2} (by the name of class $\mathcal{S}$).
+\blfootnote{\textbf{MSC} Primary: 20F65.
+Secondary: 20F67, 20F99, 46L10.} \blfootnote{\textbf{Key words and phrases}: bi-exact groups, relatively hyperbolic groups, proper arrays.} Bi-exactness is an analytic property of groups defined by Ozawa in \cite{Oz2} (by the name of class $\mathcal{S}$).
 Recall that a group $G$ is \emph{exact} if there exists a compact Hausdorff space on which $G$ acts topologically amenably and \emph{bi-exact} if it is exact and there exists a map $\mu\colon G\to{\rm Prob}(G)$ such that for every $s,t\in G$, we have

 It is known that exactness is equivalent to Yu's property A (cf. \cite{Oz00}).

 The notion of bi-exactness is of fundamental importance to the study of operator algebras.
 Notably, Ozawa proved in \cite{Oz3} that the group von Neumann algebra $L(G)$ of any non-amenable bi-exact icc group $G$ is prime (i.e. it cannot be decomposed as a tensor product of two $\rm{II}_1$ factors) by showing that $L(G)$ is solid.
 In \cite{OP}, Ozawa and Popa proved a unique prime factorization theorem which states that if $G_1,\cdots,G_n$ are non-amenable bi-exact icc groups and $L(G_1)\tensor\cdots\tensor L(G_n)$ is decomposed as a tensor product of $m$ $\rm{II}_1$ factors with $m\ge n$ i.e. $L(G_1)\tensor\cdots\tensor L(G_n)=\mathcal{N}_1\tensor\cdots\tensor\mathcal{N}_m$, then we have $m=n$ and after permutation of indices and unitary conjugation, each $\mathcal{N}_i$ is isomorphic to an amplification of $L(G_i)$.
 Subsequently, various rigidity results were proved for bi-exact groups.
 In particular, Sako showed measure equivalence rigidity for direct product (cf. \cite{Sako}) and Chifan and Ioana showed rigidity result in von Neumann algebra sense for amalgamated free product (cf. \cite{CI}).